The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: The ACM Lifelog Search Challenge Workshops

 \subsubsection{Question Answering}

-The idea of lifelog-based question answering was first explored through the LLQA benchmark~\cite{tran2022llqa}, which demonstrated the potential of lifelog QA for supporting memory recall and highlighted its challenges in requiring reasoning across visual and temporal data.
-Around the same time, the QA task was introduced in LSC'22, initially requiring participants to retrieve an image that answered a given question.
+The concept of lifelog-based question answering was initially explored through the LLQA benchmark~\cite{tran2022llqa}, which demonstrated the potential of lifelog QA for supporting memory recall and underscored its challenges in requiring reasoning across visual and temporal data.
+Concurrently, the QA task was introduced in LSC'22, initially requiring participants to retrieve an image that answered a given question.
 Since 2023, the task has evolved, now requiring participants to submit a text answer instead.
 For instance, an actual task from the LSC'24 competition was: `\textit{How many times did I visit an outdoor/farmers market in February 2020?}'.
 Similar to ad-hoc search, the correctness of the answers is evaluated by human judges in real-time.
 Additionally, as in KIS tasks, there is no limit on the number of incorrect submissions a participant can make before a correct answer is submitted.
 Participants are given a time limit of 180 seconds to complete the task.